ZJU-REAL/Awesome-GUI-Agents/README.md

 ### R1-Style GUI Agents
 2025-8-28: SWIRL: A STAGED WORKFLOW FOR INTERLEAVED REINFORCEMENT LEARNING IN MOBILE GUI CONTROL

+2025-8-20: CODA: COORDINATING THE CEREBRUM AND CEREBELLUM FOR A DUAL-BRAIN COMPUTER USE AGENT WITH DECOUPLED REINFORCEMENT LEARNING.

 2025-8-20: COMPUTERRL: SCALING END-TO-END ONLINE REINFORCEMENT LEARNING FOR COMPUTER USE AGENTS